ElahehFarokhi/FinTech/README.md

-# Mini Banking System
+# FinTech System

 ## Project Overview

 This project implements a basic banking system backend designed for a small fintech startup.
 It supports multiple transaction types including deposit, withdrawal, and transfer.
-The system uses in-memory storage and can be extended for future features such as loan accounts, interest calculation, and multi-currency support.
+The system uses in-memory storage and can be extended for future features such as loan accounts and interest calculation.
 This system is intended as a prototype for managing customer accounts and transactions.

 ## Setup Instructions